deepset-ai/haystack-integrations/integrations/couchbase-document-store.md

 }
 ```

-The data from the dictionary will be used to create a document in COuchbase after you write the document with `document_store.write_documents([document])`.
+The data from the dictionary will be used to create a document in Couchbase after you write the document with `document_store.write_documents([document])`.
 You could query it with Cypher, e.g. `MATCH (doc:Document) RETURN doc`.
 Below is a json document Couchbase:

 ```js
 {